Structure for those who want precision.

 Examples:

-• leaving your phone at 94% instead of “needing” it at 100%
+• charging your phone to 94% instead of “needing” it at 100%

 • leaving one email slightly imperfect instead of polishing it